nafeu/gryt-focus/README.md

 - Set the length of your interruption free work session
 - Press the `hourglass` icon to start/stop the timer
 - Press the `exclamation` icon any time you get interrupted by external distractions unrelated to your work
-- Double click the `reset` button to save your completed work session
+- Double click the `save` button to save your completed work session

 [![Build Status](https://travis-ci.org/nafeu/gryt-focus.svg?branch=master)](https://travis-ci.org/nafeu/gryt-focus)